North Korea says nuclear talks with US will resume on October 5

-SEOUL, South Korea -- A senior North Korean diplomat on Tuesday said North Korea and the United States have agreed to resume nuclear negotiations on Oct.
-5 following a months-long stalemate over the withdrawal of sanctions in exchange for disarmament.
+SEOUL, South Korea -- North Korea and the United States have agreed to resume nuclear negotiations this weekend following a months-long stalemate over the withdrawal of sanctions in exchange for disarmament, a senior North Korean diplomat said Tuesday.

-Choe Son Hui, North Korea's first vice minister of foreign affairs, said North Korea and the United States will have a preliminary contact on Oct.
-4 before holding working-level talks on Oct.
-5.
+Choe Son Hui, North Korea's first vice minister of foreign affairs, said the two nations will have preliminary contact on Friday before holding working-level talks on Saturday.

 In a statement released by North Korea's official Korean Central News Agency, Choe expressed optimism over the outcome of the meeting but did not say where it would take place.